ryunp/js-closure-abuse/README.md

 Granted these are against incredibly small quantities, *cranked* still manages a third less time without extra closures.

 #####Callback Stack
-The callback stacks are less interesting in relation to time, since functions are just being call and not created.
+The callback stacks are less interesting in relation to time, since functions are just being called and not created.
 Still good to consider the extra wasted cycles on the calls.

 ####Working Demonstration
 Because, you know, science: [JSFiddle](https://jsfiddle.net/ryunp/8nyq969t/)